 % cd ..

 The poky-container image is a bit trickier.
-It attempts to fetch an amd64 operating system image provided by CROPS as its base layer.
-Instead of using that image, we need to find something else that’s more suitable for us and arm64.
+It requires an intermediate operating system image provided by CROPS as its base layer.
+However, these images are only available for amd64 architecture.
+Therefore, we need to find something else that’s more suitable for us and arm64.

 Docker Hub is a site containing Docker images for a variety of uses.
-Among many others, it also contains the CROPS amd64 images that we are not able to use.
-By searching for “Yocto”, and limiting the results to arm64 architecture we can find quite a few results.
+Among many others, it also contains the CROPS amd64 images that we cannot use.
+By searching for “Yocto”, and limiting the results to arm64 architecture we can find few results.
 However, none of these (at least at the time of writing) fit into the CROPS workflow or are up to date, meaning that they won’t work with the newer versions of Yocto.
-Therefore we need to build the operating system base image by ourselves.
+Therefore we need to build the intermediate operating system image by ourselves.

-The Dockerfiles used to build the images are open source, but unfortunately, the scripts in them use GNU versions of some commands, meaning that the scripts won’t work with the BSD commands Mac has.
-But fear not, I made a fork for building the base images on Mac!
+The Dockerfiles used to build the operating system images are open source.
+These Dockerfiles basically fetch an operating system image as a base and perform some actions on them to make them ready for building Yocto.
+Unfortunately, the scripts that create the images use GNU versions of some commands, meaning that the scripts won’t work with the BSD commands Mac has.
+But fear not, I made a fork for building the intermediate OS images on Mac!
 It works at least for the Ubuntu 22.04 image, I was a bit lazy and didn’t check the dozen other options.
-To build the Ubuntu base image, run the following commands:
+To build the Ubuntu base OS image, run the following commands:

 git clone git@github.com:ejaaskel/yocto-dockerfiles.git